-I’m hustling through the Spanish countryside getting a back massage, attacking roundabouts with gusto in a car that can sprint from 0-60 mph in less than five seconds, and my passenger is sound asleep.
-I’m in a car that won’t come to America for more than a year, and it seems to do just about everything well.
+I’m hustling through the Spanish countryside getting a back massage, attacking roundabouts with gusto in a car that can sprint from 0-60 mph in less than 5.0 seconds, and my passenger is sound asleep.
+This car does just about everything well.
 It’s quiet, fast, smooth, spacious, and luxurious.
-While the car it’s replacing is still quite competitive, this car is clearly a leap forward.
+While the car it’s replacing is still quite competitive, this one is clearly a leap forward.

 I’m in the 2019 Audi A8 60 TFSI, the V-8-powered, 460-horsepower version of Audi’s flagship that will likely arrive a few months after the V-6 version.
-It’s a technological tour de force and it doesn’t even have all of the goodies that Audi will bring to the table when the A8 goes on sale at the end of next summer.
+It’s a technological tour de force and it doesn’t even have all of the goodies that Audi will eventually bring to the table.

 2019 Audi A8’s multi-material spaceframe